Coin flipping: Physics

 The outcome of coin flipping has been studied by the mathematician and former magician Persi Diaconis and his collaborators.
-They have demonstrated that a mechanical coin flipper which imparts the same initial conditions for every toss has a highly predictable outcome – the phase space is fairly regular.
-Further, in actual flipping, people exhibit slight bias – "coin tossing is fair to two decimals but not to three.
+They have demonstrated that a mechanical coin flipper which imparts the same initial conditions for every toss has a highly predictable outcome, the phase space being fairly regular.
+Furthermore, in flipping by hand people generate a slight bias –"coin tossing is fair to two decimals but not to three.
 That is, typical flips show biases such as 0.495 or 0.503."

 In studying coin flipping, to observe the rotation speed of coin flips, Diaconis first used a strobe light and a coin with one side painted black, the other white, so that when the speed of the strobe flash equaled the rotation rate of the coin, it would appear to always show the same side.
-This proved difficult to use, and rotation rate was more accurately computed by attaching floss to a coin, such that it would wind around the coin – after a flip, one could count rotations by unwinding the floss, and then compute rotation rate as flips over air time.
+This proved difficult to use, and rotation rate was more accurately computed by attaching floss to a coin, such that it would wind around the coin –after a flip, one could count rotations by unwinding the floss, and then compute rotation rate as flips over air time.

 Moreover, their theoretical analysis of the physics of coin tosses predicts a slight bias for a caught coin to be caught the same way up as it was thrown, with a probability of around 0.51, though a 2009 attempt to verify this experimentally at Berkeley with 40,000 tosses gave ambiguous results.
 A much larger 2023 University of Amsterdam study (which won a 2024 Ig Nobel Prize) performed 350,757 tosses, finding an average same-side bias of 50.8%, but which varied from person to person.

 Since the images on the two sides of actual coins are made of raised metal, the toss is likely to slightly favor one face or the other if the coin is allowed to roll on one edge upon landing.
 Coin spinning is much more likely to be biased than flipping.

-Stage magicians and gamblers, with practice, are able to greatly increase the same-side-up bias, whilst still making throws which are visually indistinguishable from normal throws.
+Stage magicians and gamblers, with practice, are able to greatly increase the same-side-up bias, while still making throws which are visually indistinguishable from normal throws.
 Conjurers trim the edges of coins so that when spun on a surface, they usually land on a particular face.